 Mark Reynolds (2012): 135 games, 457 AB’s, 23 HR, 69 RBI, .221 BA, .335 OBP and 159 K’s

-Trumbo is just two years younger and while he hit more home runs and had an average forty points higher, Reynolds played stellar defense at first base, had a better on base percentage and had a similar strike out total.
+Trumbo is just two years younger.
+While he hit more home runs and had an average forty points higher, Reynolds played stellar defense at first base.
+Reynolds also had a better on base percentage and similar strike out total.

 For the price that Trumbo costs, the numbers just do not differ enough from that of Reynolds.

-Thanks to the Seattle Mariners – and the possibility that the Angels may not have dealt him away anyway – it certainly appears that the Orioles won’t have to be put in the position to even consider dealing for him.
+Thanks to the Seattle Mariners, the Orioles likely will not be in the position to even consider dealing for Trumbo.

 By Spring Training, the Baltimore Orioles should make a few key moves to try and build on last season’s success.
-The return of players from injury (e.g. Nick Markakis, Nolan Reimold and Brian Roberts) should help, but there are still a few pieces needed to keep pace with the ever-changing AL East.
+The return of players from injury (e.g. Nick Markakis, Nolan Reimold and Brian Roberts) should help.
+There are still pieces needed to keep pace with the ever-changing AL East.